 For the past two weeks, the sign has been ignored by all commuters through the station, and rightly so, in my opinion.
 But today, things have changed.

 When I reach the top of the stairs, I swerve through the crowd and make my way to the hallway that leads outside.
 There stands a grey-haired man in a faded green coat, covered in what I hope is ketchup, leaning on the wall beside the forward facing door.
-As I get closer, he begins to cough disturbingly, hacking and grunting, then follows this by expelling a lage glob of mucus onto the floor.
+As I get closer, he begins to cough disturbingly, hacking and grunting, then follows this by expelling a large glob of mucus onto the floor.

-I turn swiftly to my left and steer clear of the door guarded by this human personification of Pestilence.
+I turn swiftly to my left and steer clear of the door guarded by this personification of Pestilence.
 Those five extra steps through the biting cold now seem like a small price to pay compared to risking exposure to a mystery illness.